-All partnership agreements are reviewed annually by the careers leader.
+All partnership agreements are reviewed annually by the career's leader.
 The careers programme is reviewed yearly.
 Students and parents are actively involved in the planning, delivery and evaluation of activities.
 Evidence from these reviews informs the school's self evaluation process.
 The career's programme is evaluated each year using the Gatsby Benchmarks and all students, parents and staff are invited to contribute to the evaluation.

 Additionally, the effectiveness of the careers programme is evaluated by analysis of students' destinations at post-16 and an evaluation of their career intentions.
+The school will use quantitative and qualitative data, including student feedback, destination outcomes, and participation rates, to inform annual reports to governors and drive continuous improvement.